ENJAYMO is the first and only approved treatment for Cold Agglutinin Disease (CAD)1

 Cold Agglutinin Disease (CAD): The complement system and ENJAYMO (sutimlimab-jome)

-ENJAYMO is a classical complement inhibitor indicated to decrease the need for red blood cell transfusion due to hemolysis in adults with Cold Agglutinin Disease.
+ENJAYMO is a classical complement inhibitor indicated for the treatment of hemolysis in adults with Cold Agglutinin Disease.
 ENJAYMO is contraindicated in patients with known hypersensitivity to sutimlimab-jome or any of the inactive ingredients.

 In this video, we will briefly review the complement system, how CAD affects the complement system, and how ENJAYMO works.